No More Mr. Nice Guy (House): Plot

 The local nurses' union for the Princeton-Plainsboro Teaching Hospital is on strike.
 Jeff, the husband of one of the nurses, collapses while walking the picket line.
 At the emergency room, House suspects Jeff's extreme niceness and inability to get angry is a major symptom of an underlying condition.
 After various tests, the team suspects his niceness is a personality change resulting from syphilis.

 At the same time, House is annoyed because he is not able to spend enough time with his friend, James Wilson.
 He attempts to negotiate with Amber, Wilson's girlfriend, about conditions under which they can both have Wilson's company.
 They are at a standstill, thus House seeks Lisa Cuddy's (Lisa Edelstein) resolution.
 However, she will only lay out the conditions if House does his team's performance reviews.
 House relents and Cuddy sets the rules, although House has Foreman do the team reviews instead.

 House manipulates the team, Cameron (Jennifer Morrison), and Chase (Jesse Spencer), by swapping his own blood sample, leading them to believe he too has syphilis, perhaps the cause for his misanthropic personality and unfriendliness.
 Meanwhile, Foreman believes he isn't getting the respect he deserves from Kutner, Taub (Peter Jacobson) and Thirteen (Olivia Wilde), when he tries to do their performance reviews, which he believes is due to House frequently humiliating him.

 After House violates one of the conditions set by Cuddy, Amber informs the team of House's ruse of faking syphilis.
-This discovery leads Kutner to suspect that Jeff's positive syphilis result might really be the result of Chagas' disease, which he contracted while working in the jungles of Costa Rica years ago.
+This discovery leads Kutner to suspect that Jeff's positive syphilis result might really be the result of Chagas' disease, which he contracted while in the Peace Corp ten years earlier, volunteering in the jungles of Costa Rica.
 The parasite embedded itself in Jeff's brain during his stay in the country, thus causing the shift in his personality and giving him the inability to be angry.

 With the case solved, House hands in the reviews to Cuddy, who discovers they are all the same.
 As punishment for not doing his team's reviews properly, and for breaking the rules she set between him and Amber, Cuddy has the two of them cleaning up bedridden patients together while outside in the corridor, Wilson smiles to himself, amused at the scene.